 CGMS hopes that you will take a few moments to browse this website’s growing catalogue of posts about Canon Garland’s extraordinary career and his singular contribution to the creation of ANZAC Day, perhaps Australia’s most revered tradition.

-Now the CGMS hopes to build awareness of the existence of the Memorial by enhancing signage and engagement with the vibrant Kangaroo Point/Woolloongabba communities.
+Going forward, CGMS hopes to build public awareness of the existence about the Memorial by seeking to partner with civic and government instrumentalities to secure signage and to engage with the vibrant local Kangaroo Point/Woolloongabba communities.

 CGMS gladly acknowledges the generous support of private donors and these sponsors: